-Poor Will's Almanack for the Fourth Week of Early Fall.
+Poor Will's Almanack for the First Week of Early Winter.

 When I read the journals of the naturalist Henry David Thoreau for the first time, I wanted him to tell me more about himself.
 I thought that all his notes on the thickness of ice at Walden Pond or about the dates the asters bloomed were frivolous.

 I wanted him to talk, just once, about his most secret passions.
 I wanted him to stop hiding behind nature.

 The so-called "Heartbeat Bill" is dead in this session of the legislature, according to Republican Senate president Tom Niehaus.
 But its backers say they won't give up, and are still hoping for a last-minute maneuver to get it to the Senate floor before the end of the year.
 But one supporter of restrictions on abortion who's not getting involved is Gov. John Kasich.